Header Graphic: Woman holding certification checklist Header Graphic: Woman holding certification checklist

 School Level Training

-Rationale: Staff must be exposed to Kagan Structures for Active Engagement before they can support the initiative fully. - School principal and other administrators attend training with staff and commit to support and monitor the initiative.
+Rationale: Staff must be exposed to Kagan Cooperative Learning before they can support the initiative fully.

-• How Cooperative Learning fits into building initiatives.
+• How Kagan Cooperative Learning fits into building initiatives.

-• How applicant will be utilized to support cooperative learning with new hires (and, potentially, for support of previously-trained colleagues)..
+• How applicant will be utilized to support Kagan Cooperative Learning with new hires (and, potentially, for support of previously-trained colleagues).

 • Why applicant was chosen to apply.

-• Date of Cooperative Learning training attended by administrator.
+• Date of Kagn Cooperative Learning training attended by administrator.

 Rationale: No successful implementation can occur and sustain itself without administrative support.